 The short answer is, yes.
 MAT has shown to be very effective in treating opioid and alcohol addictions across the board.
 The issue that many people may have with it is that it acts as a replacement therapy option, instead of overcoming addiction altogether.
 Rather than being addicted to heroin, you’re addicted to methadone.
 This merely continues the cycle of addiction and does not actually lead to complete sobriety.

 It is important to weigh the pros and cons associated with MAT before undertaking this type of addiction treatment.
 Obviously, complete abstinence is ideal and the best form of recovery.
 MAT should not be considered a first-resort.

 Are You Or Someone You Love Struggling?

 If you or someone you love is currently struggling with addiction, Pathway to Hope is here for you!
 By providing the best in addiction treatment, you will be in good hands from beginning to end.
 Our admissions professionals are standing by 24/7, awaiting your call.
-By calling 844-557-8575, you will be connected to cutting edge treatment designed to get you back on track toward the life you deserve: one of sobriety and happiness!
+By calling 844-557-8575 or contacting us online, you will be connected to cutting-edge treatment designed to get you back on track toward the life you deserve: one of sobriety and happiness!
 Don’t delay, call us now and get on the road toward recovery today!